RomaA2000/MountainCarContinuous/README.md

 ![learning results with env](learning_results_with_env)

-Here is an example of learning outcomes without .env parameter (last epoch finish position is ~0.45, so car reaches finich flag):
+Here is an example of learning outcomes without .env parameter (last epoch finish position is ~0.45, so car reaches flag):

 ![learning results](learning_results)